Trevanian

 Rodney William Whitaker (June 12, 1931 – December 14, 2005) was an American film scholar and writer who wrote several novels under the pen name Trevanian.
 Whitaker wrote in a wide variety of genres, achieved bestseller status, and published under several other names, as well, including Nicholas Seare, Beñat Le Cagot, and Edoard Moran.
 He published the nonfiction book The Language of Film under his own name.

 Between 1972 and 1983, five of his novels sold more than a million copies each.
 He was described as "the only writer of airport paperbacks to be compared to Zola, Ian Fleming, Poe, and Chaucer."
-Whitaker adamantly avoided publicity for most of his life.
-His real name was a closely held secret until 1998, when a reporter for the Austin American-Statesman published it.
+Whitaker adamantly avoided publicity for most of his life, his real name a closely held secret for many years.
+The 1980 reference book Twentieth-Century Crime and Mystery Writers listed his real name in its Trevanian entry.

 Life

 Born in Granville, New York, Whitaker became enthralled with stories as a boy.
 His family struggled with poverty.
 He lived for several years in Albany, New York, as a youth (a time portrayed in his last published work).

 Whitaker earned bachelor's and master's degrees in drama at the University of Washington.
 While there, he wrote and directed his three-act play Eve of the Bursting, which was his master's thesis production in the UW Playhouse.
 The company manager and assistant director of the production was Jerry Pournelle.
 Whitaker went on to earn a doctorate in communications and film at Northwestern University.

 He taught at Dana College in Blair, Nebraska, where he was chairman of the communications division.
 He served in the US Navy during the Korean War.
 Later, he was awarded a Fulbright scholarship for study in England.

 When Whitaker wrote his first two novels, he was chairman of the Department of Radio, TV, and Film at the University of Texas at Austin, where he continued to teach for many years.

-Whitaker married the former Diane Brandon, and they had four children: sons Lance and Christian, and daughters Alexandra and Tomasin.
+Whitaker married the former Diane Brandon, and they had three children: Christian, and daughters Alexandra and Tomasin.
 They lived for years in the Basque countryside of France.
+He had a son, Lance, from a previous marriage.

 Whitaker died December 14, 2005, in Somerset, England.
 He was survived by his wife and grown children.